Inflect logo

 FactorRating / DataNotes

-Sales Tax15% GST — as of September 2025Standard Goods and Services Tax applies to colocation and IT services.
+Sales Tax15% GST – as of September 2025A standard Goods and Services Tax applies to most transactions.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Palmerston North as of September 2025.
-Businesses connect to cloud providers by establishing private network links to major access hubs in Auckland and, to a lesser extent, Wellington.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps in Palmerston North, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via dedicated private network links to data centers in Auckland.

 Power Analysis